meituan/YOLOv6/README.md

 YOLOv6 has a series of models for various industrial scenarios, including nano/tiny/s/m/l, which the architectures vary considering the model size for better accuracy-speed trade-off.
 And some Bag-of-freebies methods are introduced to further improve the performance, such as self-distillation and more training epochs.
 For industrial deployment, we adopt QAT with channel-wise distillation and graph optimization to pursue extreme performance.

 YOLOv6-N hits 35.6% AP on COCO dataset with 802 FPS on T4.
-YOLOv6-S strikes 43.4% AP with 358 FPS, while the quantized YOLOv6-S model achieves 43.3% AP at a accelerated speed of 595 FPS.
+YOLOv6-S strikes 43.4% AP with 358 FPS, and the quantized YOLOv6-S model achieves 43.3% AP at a accelerated speed of 595 FPS.
 YOLOv6-Tiny/M/L also have excellent performance, which show higher accuracy than other detectors with the similar inference speed.

 ## What's New